How To Clean A Filthy House

 You should also clean the mold and mildew in your bathroom.
 Mold can make people really sick, and mildew can make your entire house smell.

-Once all of your clutter is picked up off the ground and put away, you will be able to see any stains on your carpet or upholstery.
+Once all of your clutter is picked up off the ground and put away, you will be able to see any stains on your carpet, upholstery, or sub floor.
 Spray them with the appropriate cleaner and let the cleaner soak in.
 Hopefully the stain is not too set in.